api3dao/vitepress-docs/docs/guides/dao-members/proposals.md

    > You can use zero if the target function is not `payable`.

-8. In the case of step #5 above, the address `0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48` is for the USDC contract.
-You will be calling its `transfer` function, as indicated in step #6, should the proposal pass.
-Enter **Parameters** which are the arguments that will be used to satisfy the signature of the target contract function in step #6.
+8. Enter **Parameters** which are the arguments that will be used to satisfy the signature of the target contract function in step #6.

+   > In the case of step #5 above, the address
+   > `0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48` is for the USDC contract.
+You
+   > will be calling its `transfer` function, as indicated in step #6, should
+   > the proposal pass.

    > The arguments must be provided in JSON array format where the values are
    > stringified. `["0xF4EB52Cf9D31a...d1663d78ddDEE9","499999000000"]`